-How To use the Tigo SMART App to create and monitor a Tigo system.
+How To use the Tigo Energy SMART App to create and monitor a Tigo system.

 To create a new system, tap on the Plus Sign shown to the left of the green arrow:

 The Tigo SMART Mobile App is useful to create, edit and view a Tigo system when a personal computer is not available.
 The App is most practical to use to create systems with fewer than 50 PV modules, such as typical residential sites.
 For systems using 50 modules or more, we recommend doing system creation using the Tigo SMART Website on a personal computer (PC).
+See "Pre-Commissioning: Create a Tigo System on the App or Website".
 This allows you to take advantage of the larger monitor screen size to enable easier placement of many module symbols, and enter their serial numbers.
-Login at https://www.tigoenergy.com
+Sign in at smart.tigoenergy.com

 The Tigo SMART Mobile App provides the ability to: